mozilla-conduit/review/README.md

-# Phabricator CLI from Mozilla to support submission of a series of commits.
+# Phabricator CLI from Mozilla to support submission of a series of commits

 ## Installation